kevyisagenius123/Env-Direct1/env-direct/README.md

 # Environment Direct - Frontend

-A modern React application for environmental monitoring and awareness in Dominica.
+A modern React application for environmental consulting and advisory services in Dominica.

 ## Features